 2. Two in-class exams: These will be a combination of objective and subjective questions.
-The first exam will cover readings and in-class material up through October 6th.
-The second exam will cover the remaining material and may include one or two broad questions on earlier material.
+The first exam will cover readings and in-class material up through February 29th.
+The second exam will cover the remaining material.
 Each exam will count for 35% of your grade.

 3. Take-home Essays: On the last day of class I will give you several broad essay questions on which you will write about 6-8 pages (length will be specified at the time).
-The take-home essays will be due by 10am on Monday, December 7th.
+The take-home essays will be due by 10am on Monday, May 9th.
 The take-home essays will be worth 10% of your grade.